Paul François: Court of cassation

 The case was finally set against Monsanto on 21 October 2020 by the Court of Cassation (French highest appeal court), which rejected Monsanto’s bid to overturn the 2019 sentence.

 In a ruling handed down on 7 November 2022, the Lyon judicial court sentenced the German agrochemical giant Bayer (which bought Monsanto in 2018) to pay Paul François the sum of €11,135.

 Author

 François wrote, with Anne-Laure Barret, Un paysan contre Monsanto to document his battle against Monsanto.
 This book, which was released to market in October 2017, was published by Fayard press.

-With the benefit of hindsight, François has considered how his perspective has changed:

-We were never worried about the toxicity of herbicides.
-For us, they served as the medication for plants.